coder/docs/admin/satellites/migration.md

----
-title: Migrate to satellite deployments
+# Migrate to satellite deployments
-description:
-  Learn how to migrate workspace providers deployed before v1.21 to satellites.
----

 Coder v1.21 (and later) feature satellites, which work in tandem with Networking v2, to provide low latency experiences for geo-distributed teams.